schrammc/codekoan/README.md

 * Config reply exchange for receiving response messages and bind it to a queue.

 ## Starting Work instance
-* copy the ma-project folder to all the workers
+* copy the codekoan-project folder to all the workers
-* `cd ma-project`
+* `cd codekoan-project`
 * `stack build` to build the binary for the worker on each worker node
-* `stack exec ma-search-service <path-to-yaml>`, <path-to-yaml> is the path to the worker yaml config file (after starting the work, the surfix tree index will be build automatically)
+* `stack exec codekoan-search-service <path-to-yaml>`, <path-to-yaml> is the path to the worker yaml config file (after starting the work, the surfix tree index will be build automatically)

 ## Starting Web Application
-* `stack exec ma-site-light`, pwd out is ma-project
+* `stack exec codekoan-site-light`, pwd out is codekoan-project